FmgLib/FmgLib.MauiMarkup/templates/FmgLib.MauiMarkup.TemplateApp/README.md

 Optional parameters:
 - `--netMajor 10|9` (default 10) to pick the .NET/MAUI version and matching package versions.
 - `--includeContent true|false` (default false) to choose between a minimal home page or a richer sample experience.

+The template now also drops a solution file alongside the project for an easier IDE start.